dragsa/dataroot-barbot/README.md

 telegram chat bot capable of suggesting most suitable bar for this evening’s "getting wasted" party.

-decision is provided in a form of a sorted list, making sure there are vacant places, preferred selection of drinks/food available too.
+decision is provided in a form of a sorted list, making sure there are vacant places, preferred selection of drinks and food available too.

 optionally bot should be able to book a table.